Making IT support process easier for key accounts

 Improve customer experience with issue synchronization

 But how does it work?
-Well, it's actually pretty simple: using Backbone, your customers can synchronize issues from their own JIRA system directly to corresponding requests in your JIRA Service Desk system:
+Well, it's actually pretty simple: using Backbone, your customers can synchronize issues from their own JIRA system directly to corresponding requests in your JIRA Service Management system:

-Backbone makes things easier for your customers by letting them sync their JIRA issues directly to your JIRA Service Desk instance
+Backbone makes things easier for your customers by letting them sync their JIRA issues directly to your JIRA Service Management instance

 This has numerous benefits for your customers, and lets them improve their processes in a number of ways:

-- Customers don't have to manually create duplicate requests in your JIRA Service Desk system, greatly reducing their workload and eliminating confusion
+- Customers don't have to manually create duplicate requests in your JIRA Service Management system, greatly reducing their workload and eliminating confusion

 - Because customers work on their own issues in their JIRA system, they can use their own workflows, custom fields, components, and versions – letting them stay organized